 - Does the house have easy access to highways or main roads?

 - Is the vacation home close to local shopping, dining, and things to do?

 - Are others interested in purchasing real estate in this area?

 How Will the Vacation Home Be Used?

 The purpose of the vacation home often dictates its location, size, and amenities.
-If this is to be a home where extended family comes together several times a year, space needs to fit multi-generations and include several sleeping areas plus multiple bathrooms.
-A weekend vacation home for a couple of people may not need to be as expansive and therefore, would be less expensive.
+If this is to be a home where the extended family comes together several times a year, space needs to fit multi-generations and include several sleeping areas plus multiple bathrooms.
+A weekend vacation home for a couple of people may not need to be as expansive and, therefore, would be less expensive.
 Some vacation homeowners opt to rent out the property when they’re not using it.
 If also using it as a rental property, it’s common to have enough room to sleep four or six, at least two bathrooms, an updated kitchen, and a large living room or outdoor space for relaxing – but there are no hard and fast “rules.”

 Learn the Tax Implications

 Expect taxes on a second home to differ from those on a primary residence, especially if you’re buying a vacation home out of state.
 If you’re renting out the vacation home, you’ll need to make sure you’re paying the appropriate income taxes on any income you receive from renters.